LeandroGalante/SalesManager/template/backend/QUICK_START.md

 - All Sales endpoints require authentication
 - JWT tokens expire after 8 hours
 - Use HTTPS in production environments

+### SSL Certificates
+- In development, the API uses self-signed certificates
+- Use `-k` flag with curl to ignore SSL certificate warnings
+- Alternative: Use `http://localhost:7181` instead of `https://localhost:7181` to avoid SSL issues
+- This is safe for local development but should NOT be used in production

 ### Database
 - PostgreSQL stores application data